sajicode/golang/goroutines/ReadMe.md

   .
 Channels - A channel is a pipeline for sending and receiving data.
 It is like a socket <socket.io> that runs inside your program.
 Channels provide a way for one goroutine to send structured data to another.

+5. Goroutines run concurrently, but not necessarily in parallel.
+When you schedule a goroutine to run by calling <go func>, you're asking the Go runtime to execute that function for you as soon as it can, but that's not likely.

+6. Although calling the Go scheduler may guarantee that the scheduler has a chance to check for other goroutines, we shouldn't rely on it as a tool for ensuring that other goroutines have a chance to complete.<br/>